johndoe31415/padding-oracle-helper/README.md

 # padding-oracle-helper
-This is a small comand line utility that is intended to allow people to study the behavior of a PKCS#7 CBC padding oracle "by hand".
+This is a small command line utility that is intended to allow people to study the behavior of a PKCS#7 CBC padding oracle "by hand".
 Consider two blocks Q and C, where Q is the IV for a CBC-encrypted ciphertext block C. Then Q can be given on the command line and the CLI will output if the PKCS#7 padding is